Redocly/create-openapi-repo/README.md

 npx create-openapi-repo
 ```

 You will be presented with some questions.
 You can create a new definition or use an existing definition to initialize your project.

-Please note, if you do start a new one, remember t [create a GitHub repo](https://help.github.com/articles/create-a-repo/#create-a-new-repository-on-github) where your OpenAPI definition will live.
+Please note, if you do start a new one, remember to [create a GitHub repo](https://help.github.com/articles/create-a-repo/#create-a-new-repository-on-github) where your OpenAPI definition will live.

 If you use the prior version of this generated repository, please read the following upgrade instructions.